GENERAL

 Getting from the Kansai area(Osaka, Kyoto or Kobe) to the Tokyo Izu Islands

 Many travelers often arrive at airports near Tokyo, such as Narita or Haneda.
 However, the second-largest airport in Japan is the Kansai International Airport, located in Osaka Prefecture.
-In 2022, the airport had over 22 million users in total.
 If you arrive at Kansai Airport and plan to visit the Izu Islands in Tokyo, here are some tips on how to get there from Osaka, Kyoto, Kobe, Nara, or any other cities on the west side of Japan.

 Where is the Kansai area?